Rate optimal multiple testing procedure in high-dimensional regression: The Rare/Weak Model and Lower Bound of m FNR

-Under the orthogonal design, it can be shown that $\mfdr$ of any procedure converges to 1 when $r<\vartheta$.
-We will, therefore, only focus on the case when $r>\vartheta$ for the rest of the paper.
-When setting $\lambda=1$, it is shown in \cite{Ji:Jin:2012} that for the oracle decision rule,
+When $r<\vartheta$, the \mfdr of the decision rule (\ref{eqn:optimal:rule}) converges to one for any $\lambda>0$.
+We will therefore focus on the case when $r>\vartheta$ for the rest of the paper.
+When setting $\lambda=1$, the \mfnr of the oracle decision rule satisfies

 It is easily shown that